doanvalerie/pokemini-website/docs/design.md

 In particular, we leverage the Google Maps API to render a React component for a Google Map that uses the full view-port of the browser window.
-Then, we render a pin for the user's current location onto the map, and then we render all of the Pokémon from the DynamoDB Pokémon collection onto the map, using downloaded images of the Pokémon and rendering those Pokémon to their respective GPS coordinates on the map.
+Then, we render a pin for the user's current location onto the map.
+We also render all of the Pokémon from the DynamoDB Pokémon collection onto the map, using downloaded images of the Pokémon and rendering those Pokémon to their respective GPS coordinates.

 In a background loop, we update the user's shown location and the status of all Pokémon every 5 seconds.